babylonhealth/DrawerKit/README.md

     /// The handle view's bounding rectangle's size.
 The default value is
     /// `CGSize(width: 40, height: 6)`.
     public var size: CGSize

+    /// The handle view's vertical distance from the top of the drawer.
+In other words,
+    /// the constant to be used when setting up the layout constraint
+    /// `handleView.topAnchor.constraint(equalTo: presentedView.topAnchor, constant: top)`
+    /// The default value is 8 points. public var top: CGFloat

     /// The handle view's corner radius.
 The default is `CornerRadius.automatic`, which
     /// results in a corner radius equal to half the handle view's height.